ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/introduction.rst

   including requirements gathering, design, coding, testing, and maintenance of software applications (derived from IEEE, 12207:2017)

-- Implementers: a person or organization that is responsible for the realization of a system or component in accordance with a specified design (derived from IEEE 829 and IEEE 730)
+- Implementers: individuals responsible for the procurement, deployment, and/or overall realization of a system or component in accordance with a specified design (derived from IEEE 829 and IEEE 730)

 - Healthcare organizations: "a health care organization is a purposefully designed, structured social system developed for the